 WordPress Upgrade Warning!!!!!

-- If you’re running a version of WordPress lower than v5.0, make absolutely certain that your Web host is running PHP v5.6, or newer, before upgrading to WordPress v5.x.
+- Make absolutely certain your Web host is running PHP v5.6, or newer, before upgrading to WordPress v5.x.

 - Make sure to do a full offline backup of your site, including the database and configuration files, before upgrading to WordPress v5.x.

 - After upgrading to WordPress 5.x, make sure to also upgrade to PHP v7.3 or newer.

 Make sure to update all themes, plugins, and of course, the WordPress core regularly.
 Wordfence can be configured to send you e-mails when it detects updates are available.

 - Giving Administrative Access to your WordPress site by Chin